EricLawtonCA/EricLawtonCA.github.io/workbook/whatexpect.md

 * Suggest improvements to the systems (or explain why they should be abolished)

 As you can see, this implies a continuous loop that can go on forever; at least until we have perfect systems and perfect understanding of them.
 Not likely in the next few millennia.

+The initial few workshops on each system will have a particular structure.
+They will:

+1. Give a few reasons to think that the systems have significant adverse effects or do not do what their proponents claim they do.
+2. Define the system, first by examining dictionary definitions, then by showing their limitations and how I adapt them for the purposes of this workbook
+3. Use the initial systems thinking tools to provoke and answer basic question about them.

+Later workshop structures will be more specific to each system.

 There won’t be a lot of actually improved systems while I am writing this.
 It seems that the trend is in the opposite direction.
 However, we can and should imagine some possibly improved systems and apply the tools to see if they at least seem better.
 This is likely to require some radical changes — including abolition — to existing systems and the introduction of new ones.
 On the other hand, I am a little dubious about armed revolution, if only because many seem to turn out with armed men in charge.
 It may turn out to be the only way, but we would at least need a way to prevent them resulting in a dictatorship with only a vague promise of a people’s paradise in the far distant future.